sipwise/jenkins-job-builder/doc/source/installation.rst

   allowing you to use those strings without having to define all the keys it might be using.

+**fail_on_encoding_error**
+  (Optional) When processing definitions containing characters in a encoding not handled by the system encoding this setting controls whether just an error is logged or if JJB will abort.
+True by default.

 jenkins section
 ^^^^^^^^^^^^^^^